Learners with Autism

 PROACT-SCIPr-UK

-To ensure that we are PROACTIVE at school, all tasks are motivating and manageable in duration and content, offering choice within lessons, use of Sensory Programmes and appropriate therapies, reward systems, individualised timetables, break systems and encouraging and developing effective communication.
+To ensure that we are PROACTIVE at school, all tasks are motivating and manageable in content and duration; choices are offered within lesson; sensory regulation programmes and appropriate therapies are implemented; individualised timetables and break systems are used; and effective communication is developed.

 TEACCH